truenas/documentation/content/CORE/Tasks/ReplicationTasks/Remote.md

 ![TasksReplicationTasksAddRemoteDest](/images/CORE/12.0/TasksReplicationTasksAddRemoteDest.png "Replication with Remote Destination")

+**Encryption checkbox**
-Check **Encryption checkbox** to use encryption when replicating data.
-The following additional encryption options will become available:
+To use encryption when replicating data check the Encryption box.
+Once the box is checked the following additional encryption options will become available:
 * *Ecryption Key Format* allows the user to choose between a Hex (base 16 numeral) or Passphrase (alphanumeric) style encryption key.
-* *Store Encryption key in Sending TrueNAS database* allows the user to either store the Encryption key in the sending TrueNAS database or choose a temporary location for the encryption key that will decrypt replicated data.
+* *Store Encryption key in Sending TrueNAS database* allows the user to either store the Encryption key in the sending TrueNAS database (box checked) or choose a temporary location for the encryption key that will decrypt replicated data (box unchecked).

 {{< /tab >}}
 {{< tab "Security and Task Name" >}}